AliEmad2002/CNC/README.md

 (not all G-code methods are implemented, only the needed ones)

 # 2. Targets
-Mainly targeted for STM32F401 MCU, anyways it can be easly ported into other targets*. (target must meet the requirements mentioned in section 5)
+Mainly targeted for STM32F401 MCU, anyways it can be easily ported into other targets*. (target must meet the requirements mentioned in section 5)

 # 3. Interfacing
-It could be interfaced using any of the popular softwares that sends G-code*.
+It could be interfaced using any of the popular programs that sends G-code*.
 (one may use the interfacing SW implemented here: <$$$$$$$$$$>)

 # 4. Highlighted features: